Union Reservoir Nature Area - City of Longmont Skip to main content

 Before You Go – Water Access Updates

-Low water levels are affecting boating access to Union Reservoir.
-Water levels are down nearly ten feet lower than normal for this time of year.
-Due to a construction project upstream, water is not being released into Union until after its April completion.
+Water levels at Union Reservoir are nearly ten feet lower than normal for this time of year and are affecting boating access.
+Due to a construction project upstream, water will not be released into Union Reservoir until the project is completed sometime in April 2025.

 Low water levels mean: